studer-l/breakfastbot/README.md

 - Allows team members to sign on / off from events
 - Chooses a responsible person for each breakfast
-- Announce attendees / bringer each Friday at 15:00
+- Announce attendees / bringer each Friday at 12:00

+## Scheduling algorithm

+Given a set of attendees, the attendee with the highest count of events attended since last bringing breakfast (or total events attended, if they never brought breakfast) is chosen to bring breakfast.

 ## Deployment